 what are the best ways to store a will?

-will writing services
+storing your will with will writing services

-in england and wales, wills can be stored with the probate service for a one-off fee of £20. this is a formal process that requires a form to be submitted at a regional probate registry; alternatively, it can be sent by post using a safe custody envelope pack. any changes to a will also need to be submitted to the probate service via a codicil. see form pa7 for further information.
+in england and wales, wills can be stored with the probate registry within the courts (ie hmcts) for a one-off fee of £22. this is a formal process that requires a form to be sent by post using a safe custody envelope pack.

-keep it yourself
+keeping it yourself

-this is the cheapest and easiest solution - but it's also the riskiest. if storing a will at home, make sure the location is secure and known to executors.
+if storing a will at home, make sure the location is secure and known to executors.

 where should you not store a will?

-as a general rule, wills should not be stored in bank safety deposit boxes; these will not normally be accessible to executors until probate has been granted and probate cannot be granted until the will has been obtained.
+as a general rule, wills should not be stored in bank safety deposit boxes. these will not normally be accessible to executors until probate has been granted, and probate cannot be granted until the will has been obtained.

 similarly, any home-based safes or locked locations should be accessible to executors.